chromium/chromium/docs/adding_to_third_party.md

    * If the increase is significant (e.g., 30+ seconds), can we consider making this an optional build target?
 * Binary size increase on Android ([official](https://www.chromium.org/developers/gn-build-configuration) builds)
-   * Any 16 KB increase on Android is flagged on the build bots and justification is needed.
+   * Any increase of 16 KB or more on Android is flagged on the build bots and justification is needed.
 * Binary size increase on Windows
 * Is this library maintained on all platforms that we will use it on?